enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

       </body>

 Undented with respect to the Element's Head, so as a child of a common ancestor:

+      Code 9.5-06

       %body
         %dir